qblack783/qblack783/README.md

-- Hi, I’m @qblack783 and I am currently a chemical scientist.
+- Hi, I’m Que and I am currently a chemical scientist.
 Nice career but it's not exciting like tech.
 - I’m interested in creating an app and to have fun with some cool projects.
 - I’m currently learning python and SQL.
 - I’m looking to collaborate and meet people in this space.